Table of Contents[Hide][Click to Show]

 Sweet Holiday Spirit in Pennsylvania

 Hersheypark brings you the holiday spirit from the warmth of your car.
 You drive through Sweet Lights, two miles of wooded trails to see almost 600 illuminated, animated displays.
 There are 4 million lights.
-The spectacle runs from November 16 to January 1, starting at 5pm.
+The spectacle runs from November 15 to January 1, starting at 5pm.
 Carpooling pays off; admission is per vehicle.
 Hersheypark Christmas Candylane includes Santa with his reindeer and six roller coasters, open for the holidays.

 The Franklin Square Holiday Festival with Electrical Spectacle: A Holiday Light Show includes a beer garden and holiday shopping marketplace.
-The free festival runs November 15 – December 31, 4-8pm (closed on Christmas Day).
+The free festival runs November 14 – December 31, (closed on Thanksgiving and Christmas Day).
 The nighttime spectacle is set to music.
 Warming stations, train rides and seasonal food keep everyone happy.

 Historic Holidays in Rhode Island

 Step back in history at Blithewold, with Christmas at Blithewold.
 The 45-room English-style manor mansion is filled with hand-crafted ornaments and the illuminated gardens and greenhouse add Christmas cheer.
 Sing carols and warm up with hot cocoa and roasted marshmallows around a roaring bonfire in Blithewold’s Enclosed Garden.
-November 23 – December 31, 2018.
-The celebration kicks off with a holiday marketplace, November 18.
+November 29, 2019 – January 1, 2020.

 Did we miss your favorites?
 Comment below with your suggestions for best holiday lights in the Northeast!